Disclaimer

 Great Dane Dalmation Mix

-Pros of Having A Great Dane Dalmatian Mix Pup As A Pet
+Pros of Having A Great Dane Dalmatian Mix Pup as a Pet

 1. Adequate Amount of Exercise

-This means that they can do well in apartments and smaller houses without a big yard or space to run around.
+This means they can do well in apartments and smaller houses without a big yard or space to run around.

 2. No More Daily Maintenance